MongoDB (NASDAQ:MDB) Issues FY 2023 Earnings Guidance

-MongoDB (NASDAQ:MDB – Get Rating) last released its quarterly earnings data on Wednesday, June 1st.
-The company reported $0.20 earnings per share for the quarter, topping the consensus estimate of ($1.34) by $1.54.
-The business had revenue of $285.45 million during the quarter, compared to analyst estimates of $267.10 million.
-MongoDB had a negative return on equity of 45.56% and a negative net margin of 32.75%.
-The company’s revenue was up 57.1% compared to the same quarter last year.
-During the same period last year, the company posted ($0.98) EPS.
-As a group, equities research analysts forecast that MongoDB will post -5.09 EPS for the current fiscal year.
+MongoDB (NASDAQ:MDB – Get Rating) last issued its quarterly earnings results on Wednesday, June 1st.
+The company reported $0.20 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($1.34) by $1.54.
+MongoDB had a negative net margin of 32.75% and a negative return on equity of 45.56%.
+The company had revenue of $285.45 million during the quarter, compared to the consensus estimate of $267.10 million.
+During the same quarter in the previous year, the firm earned ($0.98) earnings per share.
+The firm’s quarterly revenue was up 57.1% on a year-over-year basis.
+Analysts anticipate that MongoDB will post -5.09 EPS for the current fiscal year.

 MongoDB Company Profile (Get Rating)